Blog, Education

 Example: I will use myself as the pigeon here.

-Years ago, I developed a mental block which began after I decided to skip the physics section in some instructional reading material.
+Years ago, I developed a mental block that began after I decided to skip the physics section in some instructional reading material.
 I kept thinking that I wouldn’t need to read that portion of the book to understand the content for something else.
 I learned everything I needed to know prior to taking this silly course.

-I remember becoming frustrated, and then packing up my books and heading to the gym to read on the treadmill.
+I remember becoming frustrated and then packing up my books and heading to the gym to read on the treadmill.
 Like the treadmill was going to make it all better – right?
 Nope.
 I had a similar experience when I attempted to re-read the part about Qualitative Strategies.
 I was determined to continue to skip over anything that was related to formulas.

 You have to start!